billsix/cprogrammingbook/doc/02-Variables.rst

 does it?
 Well, yes in fact it does.
-If a+b would overflow and c held a value very close to -b, then the second grouping might give the correct answer where the first would cause undefined behaviour.
+If a+b would overflow and c held a value very close to -b, then the second grouping might give the correct answer where the first would cause undefined behavior.
 The problem is much more obvious with integer division:

 .. code-block:: C